the-ahuja-lab/SynGlue/README.md

 - Thanks to the **RDKit team** for their powerful cheminformatics toolkit.
 - Gratitude to the contributors and maintainers of **FastAPI**, **Uvicorn**, and other open-source libraries used in this project.

-## Summary

-SynGlue is a comprehensive toolkit that combines **data-driven** and **structure-guided** methodologies to design and analyze PROTACs.
-It enables researchers to:

-- Map and annotate molecules with structural and functional insights.
-- Optimize molecular generation workflows for drug discovery.
-- Integrate easily into existing pipelines via a RESTful API.

 ## Contributors